Boes-man/dcos-demo-iot-bus/README.md

 - Run install_fastdata-iot.sh eg `cd dcos-demo-iot-bus; ./install_fastdata-iot.sh`

 ## Known issues
+- Allow a few minutes for data ingestion post completed build.
 - Intended to run on clean cluster.
 Running uninstall allows rerunning of install.
 - Uninstall is not complete.
 So rerunning install after an uninstall may result in errors "Permission exists."
 "ERR_ACL_EXISTS" or "Could not reach the service scheduler with name spark" which (usually) can be ignored.